stevenosloan/borrower/readme.md

 License
 -------
-The statistrano gem is distributed under the MIT License.
+The borrower gem is distributed under the MIT License.